-To be successful during these 24 hours of giving, one thing’s for sure – you need to be able to reach your donors where they are.
-And in this new virtual world, that is through email, social media, and text messaging.
+To be successful during these 24 hours of giving, one thing’s for sure – you need to be able to communicate to your donors wherever they are.
+And in this digital world, that is through email, social media, and text messaging.

 To reach the right donors, you need the right messaging.
 We’re here to help!
 In this blog, you’ll find tips, tricks, and templates for how to create successful: